Avoid Foreclosure with a Short sale

 Make sure to review all your options, if you feel that you must sell your home to get from under your mortgage.
 Consider speaking with an attorney that specializes in real estate or property issues.
 Be careful of any firm that offers to save your home.
 There are dishonest companies that look to prey on you, when you are in the vulnerable situation of having to sell your home.
 Don’t sign any contract without having a competent third party review it.

-While there may not be an ideal solution to the problems you face, the choices you make can lead you to a decent solution, a poor solution, or a terrible one.
+There may not be an ideal solution to the problems you face.
+However, there is a difference between the choices available to you.
+You may be choosing between a decent solution, a poor solution, or a terrible one.
 Take the time to educate yourself, so you can implement the best possible solution for you and your family.

 Bought a townhouse in Boise in July 2007 (If only I'd waited ONE MONTH!!!) for $138,000.
 The House is now only worth $72,000.
 Four other houses in 8, have short-saled ($66,000 to $89,000 ea).
 I still owe $130,000 on the loan.
 Considering strategic foreclosure as payments are not a problem.
 I want to take advantage of the 2012 tax exemption for short-sale/foreclosure.
 I need to move so my daughter can attend a certain school and I plan on renting.
 Due to the cost of the other homes in the area, I feel I am pouring my $58,000 difference down the drain and into a banks pocket, and I will receive NO equity.
 Mortgage is $988 a month, but rentals in the area are going for $650 a month, so I wouldn't be saving anything if I rented.
 I have been told by YouWalkAway.com that a short-sale wouldn't work for me since I cannot document a financial struggle.
 So am I left with a foreclosure situation by literally just walking away?
 Given the cost of my mortgage and the homes true value, this is a LOUSY investment.